duplode/duplode.github.io/src/posts/_idempotent-effects-parametricity-and-a-puzzle.md

     deriving (Eq, Show, Ord, Functor)
 ```

-The `Applicative` instance is straightforward.
-Here is its specification
+Here is its `Applicative` instance, specified in terms of the monoidal
-in terms of the monoidal presentation:
+presentation:

 ``` haskell
 unit = Good () ()